tinyplex/tinybase/site/home/index.md

   <li>
     Optional <a href='#call-hooks-to-bind-to-data'>bindings to React</a> and
     (<em>new!</em>) <a href='#pre-built-reactive-components'>pre-built
-    components</a> let you easily build fully reactive user interfaces.
+    components</a> that let you easily build fully reactive user interfaces.
   </li>
   <li>
     Tiny by name, tiny by nature: